What is Whey Isolate Protein and Why Is It Important?

 ● Antioxidants and phytonutrients to help counteract free radical damage that can lead to degenerative diseases

 ● Vitamins and minerals your body needs to function for optimal health

-This question is why I decided to do a series looking at each individual key ingredient of this powerful nutritional supplement.
-I want to dissect Shakeology and look at the role each ingredient play in your nutrition.
+This post is one in a series I’ve done that looks at each individual key ingredient of this powerful nutritional supplement.
+I basically wanted to dissect Shakeology and look at the role each ingredient play in your nutrition.

 What is Whey Isolate Protein?

-Whey isolate protein, the form used in Shakeology, contains much less lactose due to the processing it undergoes.
+Whey isolate protein contains much less lactose due to the processing it undergoes.
 Isolate is also 90-94% pure protein, giving it additional benefits over whey concentrate.

 The final form of whey protein is hydrolysate.
 This is a predigested form of whey that is relatively free of potential allergens.
 It is also extremely expensive.
 Given the minor benefits of hydrolysate, the cost rarely justifies its use.